NicMcPhee/refactor-rustlings-try-from-into/README.md

-# Refactoring: Rust and the Rustlings `try-from-into` exercise  🦀
+# Refactoring: Rust and the Rustlings `try-from-into` exercise  🦀 <!-- omit in toc -->

 In [episode 6](https://www.youtube.com/watch?v=c63p3TDRwtQ) of my _Unhindered by Coding_ livestream